YODA178/LMS/README.md

   # Responsive LMS Exam Mockup

-  This is a code bundle for Responsive LMS Exam Mockup.
-The original project is available at https://www.figma.com/design/Atowq8Hrr6Cc1zNJstFEOn/Responsive-LMS-Exam-Mockup.
+  This is a code bundle for Responsive LMS Exam Mockup

   ## Running the code